ChristopherGLewis/ddo-lite-tools/README.md

 # DDO Character Planner lite
 Originally created by EllisDee37, with input from DDOApps.
-Updates by Chris Lewis (Farog on Khyber, ChicagoChris in the forums)
+Updates by Chris Lewis (Farog on Khyber, ChicagoChris in the forums) Massive contributions by Yhelm (Leader of The Red Scare - Thrane.
+Sartika • Noalynn • Kenzari • Kreena • Dennis​)

 ## Background
 These tools were created by EllisDee37, but stopped being updated in 2018-05-25.
-I've taken the original VB6 code and added the Alchemist class and will be making minor updates as SSG releases them.
+I've taken the original VB6 code and updated it to be current with all the SSG releases.

 ## GitHub Repo
 The code and releases are available at https://github.com/ChristopherGLewis/ddo-lite-tools